TEXT-S&P summary: Publicis Groupe S.A.

 Our liquidity assessment is based on the following factors and assumptions:

 -- Even if EBITDA declines by 30%, we believe cash sources would still exceed uses.
-In calculating cash sources and uses over the next 12 months, we think working capital would peak at about EUR400 million, a level similar to the negative working capital changes reported at the end of June 2012.
-We typically deduct such peak requirements from reported cash balances, which reached about EUR677 million as of Sept.
-30, 2012.
+In calculating cash sources and uses over the next 12 months, we think working capital would peak at about EUR400 million, a level similar to the negative working capital changes reported at the end of June 2011.

 -- Publicis’ debt indentures are not subject to any financial covenants.